Regulatory disclosures

 Revised disclosures will be published should significant changes occur to EQIL’s business model.
 None of the disclosures have been audited and they have been produced solely for the purposes of satisfying the MIFIDPRU requirements.
 These disclosures are published on the EQ Investors Ltd website.

-EQIL solely acts as an adviser and/or discretionary investment manager for clients.
+EQ solely acts as an adviser and/or discretionary investment manager for clients.
 We do not hold clients’ money and do not act as a Principal for any Appointed Representative firms.
 Like any similar business it is exposed to operational and reputational risk as well as strategic & business risk.
-EQIL adopts a proportionate approach in assessing, quantifying, and analysing the risks.
+EQ adopts a proportionate approach in assessing, quantifying and analysing the risks.

 Reputational risk is mitigated by: